 🔑 Key takeaways:

-With most home trade-in services, you can actually purchase and move into your new home before you sell your old one.
+With most buy-before-you-sell services, you can actually purchase and move into your new home before you sell your old one.
 This helps you to avoid paying two mortgages at once and removes any financing contingencies from your offer on a new house.

-Home trade-in programs allow buyers to leverage the equity that they have in their current home to buy a new home.
-Typically, trade-in services use their cash to purchase your new home, and then you pay them back once your old home sells.
+Buy-before-you-sell programs allow buyers to leverage the equity that they have in their current home to buy a new home.
+Typically, buy-before-you-sell services — also called trade-in services — use their cash to purchase your new home, and then you pay them back once your old home sells.

 This effectively turns any offer that you make into a cash offer, which can be very appealing to sellers.